tabrindle/cosmiconfig/README.md

 [rc](https://github.com/dominictarr/rc) serves its focused purpose well. cosmiconfig differs in a few key ways — making it more useful for some projects, less useful for others:

 - Looks for configuration in some different places: in a `package.json` property, an rc file, a `.config.js` file, and rc files with extensions.
-- Built-in support for JSON, YAML, and CommonJS formats.
+- Built-in support for JSON, and CommonJS formats.
 - Stops at the first configuration found, instead of finding all that can be found up the directory tree and merging them automatically.
 - Options.
 - Asynchronous by default (though can be run synchronously).